-The Kneedler Child Development Center is named is honor of Mary Kneedler, a long-time advocate for quality care and education for children.
-It is a community of caring and learning and is dedicated to children and their families.
-Designed specifically for young children, the facility serves University parents as well as the local community and has a five star rating from the North Carolina Division of Child Development as a model for the care and education of young children.
+The Kneedler Child Development Center is named in honor of Mary Kneedler, a long-time advocate for quality care and education for children.
+It is a community of caring and learning and is dedicated children and their families.
+Designed specifically for young children, the facility serves University parents as well as the local community and has a 5 star rating from the North Carolina Division of Child Development as a model for the care and education of young children.

-The Center operates six classrooms: four classrooms one- to three-year-olds, and two classrooms for three- to five-year-olds; and can accommodate 70 children.
+The Center currently operates four of the six classrooms; two for one-to-three-year olds and two for three-to-five-year olds; and can accommodate 70 children.
 Each classroom offers developmentally appropriate activities designed to stimulate the social, emotional, intellectual, and physical development.
-The outdoor, fenced-in playground provides opportunities for fresh air and healthy physical activity.
+The outdoor, fenced in playground provides opportunities for fresh air and healthy physical activity.